What is the city's obligation to remove parked cars from a gutter?

 Does a trial judge have an obligation to follow the recommendation of any expert?
 (Newfoundland and Labrador, Canada)

-What is the implied undertaking of a party in a civil action?
+What is the adequacy of damages assessed under the counterclaim?
 (Newfoundland and Labrador, Canada)

-Is there any case law where a plaintiff has been awarded damages for personal injury damages in a motor vehicle accident?
+Is there any case law where a distinction was drawn between whether and what extent of work has been performed?
 (Newfoundland and Labrador, Canada)

-What is the test for determining unconscionability?
+What is the burden of establishing a presumption of advancement against a child?
 (Newfoundland and Labrador, Canada)

 X